 Once installed, you can start configuring the extra buttons on your mouse.
 Mouse Manager works in a profile setup, where you can create as many profiles you want.
 You can quickly switch between different profiles using the system tray icon.
 Profiles are very helpful if you want to configure the buttons differently for different games or applications.

 Mouse Manager is a great tool if you own one of those mice that came with extra buttons.
-If you think you can put those buttons to a better use, Mouse Manager is here to help you.
-It comes with nifty features such as profiles and system tray icon.
+If you think you can put those buttons to better use, Mouse Manager is here to help you.
+It comes with nifty features such as profiles and a system tray icons.
 Again, this is a small little tool but does what it promises.

 Click here to download Mouse Manager.

 Similar tools that may interest you: